The Death of Contract: Development

-Chapter 3.
-Decline and Fall
+Decline and fall

 Gilmore’s first point is that contract law was never as neat and tidy as the casebooks tried to make it appear.
 Cases were selected and reported in the texts as long as they fit the categories already created.
 The theory of contract as formulated by Holmes and Williston, was disassembled by Benjamin N. Cardozo and Arthur Linton Corbin.
 Cardozo did this through his judicial opinions, which gave power to the courts to create contracts wherever possible, adding contract terms if necessary, while Corbin did so in his treatise on Contracts (which Gilmore describes as the greatest law book ever written).
 Corbin’s work takes the opposite stance of Holmes, refuting the idea that contract law was external, rather focusing on the “operative facts” of the cases.

 Corbin worked with Williston on the Restatement of Contracts.
 As Gilmore states, “Williston and Corbin held antithetical points of view on almost every conceivable point of law.”
 As such, Gilmore points out the contradictions within the Restatement itself, citing sec.
 75 and sec.
 90. While sec.
 75 takes a purely Holmesian objective point of view, sec.
 90 appears to go in the exact opposite direction, allowing for reasonable expectations.
 Gilmore points to the contradiction of sections as example of the “unspoken cases” as mentioned earlier that didn’t fit the Holmesian model, being presented by Corbin in an un-ignorable fashion.
 Ultimately, the differing view points resulted in the Restatement coming out “fudged or blurred, pointing equivocally in all directions at once.
 The Restatement, we might say, ended up uneasily between past and future, which is no doubt the best thing that could have been done.”

 However, Gilmore points out that the future wins out, and the Second Restatement moves towards the direction of sec.
 90, “the unwanted stepchild” of the first Restatement.
 The move is exemplified by the newfound success of plaintiffs looking to recover for the benefit that they conferred on the defendant, even though they ultimately failed to complete their contractual obligations.

 Gilmore suggests that the theory of contract law just complicates the obvious.
 As he states, “In any civilized system the same agreements, provided that they are entered into voluntarily and in good faith, will be enforced - as of course they should be.
 We did [the same thing] by discovering or inventing, in appropriate cases, ‘exceptions’ from the ‘general rule’ - which makes the resulting pattern look a good deal more complicated than it really is, with the result that people - including lawyers and judges - are sometimes led astray.”
 Historically, there are examples of “exceptions” carved out even under absolute liability assumptions, thus almost always providing for what would be perceived as a just result.
 Similarly, the remedies for breach of contract have broadened beyond what was originally allowed.